andreaspeters/flexpacket/README.md

 - `ALT+C` In the Addressbook, execute QuickCall at the current choosen Callsign
 - `ALT+P` In the Addressbook, get the calculated BayCom password string
 - `ALT+D` In the Addressbook, delete the current choosen Callsign
+- `CTRL+SHIFT+P` Copy the extracted BayCom Password into the message window

 ## Screenshots